Leadership Certificate for Behavioral Health Professionals

 Behavioral health professionals are often promoted to top-tier positions within their agencies without having learned the essentials of effective leadership.
 Feedback from our graduates and community leaders is that, while enthusiastic about leading their teams, they quickly realize the need for formal leadership training so they can avoid unnecessary mistakes and successfully lead in an increasingly complex environment.

 This course empowers providers to identify their natural strengths and build on existing skill sets while helping them lay the foundation for effectively leading within their organization.
-Through engaging course content tailored for behavioral health professionals, participants will learn the ins and outs of personnel management, which includes things like recruiting and retaining high-quality employees, conducting performance evaluations, shifting unhelpful organizational norms, and providing culturally responsive, anti-oppressive leadership.
+Through engaging course content tailored for behavioral health professionals, participants will learn the ins and outs of personnel management, which includes things like recruiting and retaining high-quality employees, conducting performance evaluations, shifting unhelpful organizational norms, and providing culturally responsive, authentic leadership.

 Participants will learn how to increase the financial sustainability of their organization and ensure that their agency’s actions align with its mission and purpose – this includes things like creating a strategic plan, navigating income statements, building and managing a strong Board of Directors, and learning the basics of fundraising and marketing.